 Generally speaking, methods of leather care vary based on the type of leather and the age of the piece in question.
 The harness leather we use requires very little maintenance because of how it was tanned.
 There are natural oils that settle into the grain of the leather and hang out for a lifetime.

 Veg-tanned leather benefits from a coat of Neatsfoot Oil about twice a year – this is negotiable, and should be done on an as needed basis.
 We recommend a coat of oil at the end of the summer season, especially in the case of bags or other pieces that have had constant exposure to the sun, and then again after winter is over (residential heating can be very drying!!).
 If you’ve had a bag in storage for a few years, a coat of oil can help bring it back to life.

 There is such a thing as dried out, brittle leather, which is difficult to rectify, and should be handled with great care.
 Ideally, brittle leather can be avoided by taking proper care of leather over the lifetime of the piece.

-If you're looking for an all in one conditioner: I recently began stocking Smith's Leather Balm!
+If you're looking for an all in one conditioner: Check out Smith's Leather Balm!
 Click here to learn about this amazing conditioner -- this is the one I personally use on all my leather goods.
 The instructions for application of the Balm are noted in the listing.
 You'll find they are a bit more straightforward than what follows -- which relates more to traditional oiling.